MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/access-teams-context.md

 * [{page.id}](/javascript/api/@microsoft/teams-js/app.pageinfo#@microsoft-teams-js-app-pageinfo-id): The developer-defined unique ID for the page defined when first [configuring the page](~/tabs/how-to/create-tab-pages/configuration-page.md).
 (Known as `{entityId}` prior to TeamsJS v.2.0.0).
 * [{page.subPageId}](/javascript/api/@microsoft/teams-js/app.pageinfo#@microsoft-teams-js-app-pageinfo-subpageid): The developer-defined unique ID for the subpage this content points defined when generating a [deep link](~/concepts/build-and-test/deep-links.md) for a specific item within the page.
 (Known as `{subEntityId}` prior to TeamsJS v.2.0.0).
 * [{user.loginHint}](/javascript/api/@microsoft/teams-js/app.userinfo#@microsoft-teams-js-app-userinfo-loginhint): A value suitable as a sign in hint for Azure AD.
-This is usually the login name of the current user in their home tenant.
+It's usually the login name of the current user in their home tenant.
 (Known as `{loginHint}` prior to TeamsJS v.2.0.0).
 * [{user.userPrincipalName}](/javascript/api/@microsoft/teams-js/app.userinfo#@microsoft-teams-js-app-userinfo-userprincipalname): The User Principal Name of the current user in the current tenant.
 (Known as `{userPrincipalName}` prior to TeamsJS v.2.0.0).
 * [{user.id}](/javascript/api/@microsoft/teams-js/app.userinfo#@microsoft-teams-js-app-userinfo-id): The Azure AD object ID of the current user in the current tenant.
 (Known as `{userObjectId}` prior to TeamsJS v.2.0.0).
 * [{app.theme}](/javascript/api/@microsoft/teams-js/app.appinfo#@microsoft-teams-js-app-appinfo-theme): The current user interface (UI) theme such as `default`, `dark`, or `contrast`.
 (Known as `{theme}` prior to TeamsJS v.2.0.0).